thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 real-time operating systems, applications and general hardware.
 (Equivalent to Rich Execution Environment (REE), or "normal world".)

+In this document, the structure of data is specified in Concise Data Definition Language (CDDL) {{!RFC8610}}.

 # PSA Attester Model

 {{fig-psa-attester}} outlines the structure of the PSA Attester according to